 Local and State of Massachusetts

-Office of Mayor William A. Flanagan - City of Fall River
+Office of the Mayor - City of Fall River

 REQUIRED QUALIFICATIONS: Strong verbal and written communication skills; Knowledge of computer software and the operation of office equipment; Ability to meet and deal with the public in a professional and courteous manner; Knowledge of and the ability to use word processing, spreadsheet, and other software programs; Ability to work independently, handling multiple tasks simultaneously.